 How Golf Monthly Tests Products

-The quality of Golf Monthly’s reviews and buyers guides is built upon a rigorous testing procedure as well as the knowledge and experience of the test team that has a sterling reputation in the industry, known for delivering the key points you want to know in a concise, easy-to-digest manner.
+The quality of Golf Monthly's reviews and buyers guides is built upon a rigorous testing procedure as well as the knowledge and experience of the test team that has a sterling reputation in the industry, known for delivering the key insights you want to know in a concise, easy-to-digest manner.

 Our commitments to you are:

 - The products we review are tested by competent club golfers – we believe that's more useful than the opinions of PGA pros or robots.

 - If we say we've reviewed a product, that means we've used it out on the golf course and hit it on a launch monitor where applicable.